 This Cabbage Roll Soup has all the classic cabbage roll flavors packed into a hearty and flavorful soup.
 Cozy up with a bowl on a chilly day!

 Y’all!
-We have finally had a real cold front blow through central Texas!
+We have finally had a real cold front blow through Texas!
 While we have had a few cooler days the past month or so, this is the first time this fall that it has actually gotten cool enough that I needed a light jacket on my evening and morning walks.

 Even though the weather man says it will still get up into the upper 70’s low 80’s this is huge for us here in Texas!
 It makes me giddy with delight and has me overly excited for some weekend outdoor activities and will have me finally pulling out my fall (and Texas style winter) wardrobe of sweaters and boots.

 It also means I am finally in the mood for soup, chili and stick to your ribs casseroles and hearty slow cooker suppers.
 Yup, believe it or not, I finally made my first pot of soup this season and will be putting chili and cornbread on the dinner menu next week.

 Ah… autumn.
 Glorious, gorgeous, my absolute favorite time of year… autumn!!

 I first made this Cabbage Roll Soup late last spring when the temperatures were just warm enough that soup was probably not an acceptable dinner option, but I made it anyway because I had an overabundance of cabbage and for the life of me couldn’t think up any tasty dinner options that wowed me.